Movement & Physical Education

 Students will build strength, flexibility, coordination, and focus through poses, breathing and visualization techniques, games and stories.
 Through yoga, children can learn self-confidence, awareness and control that can be useful in everyday life situations.
 Basic mindfulness practices will be taught which encourage self-respect and respect for others.

 Yoga for Parents & Teens

-Sandi Russi, WLR Program Director, is also a certified Ananda Yoga Instructor and E-RYT (experienced registered yoga teacher), has been teaching yoga for over 15 years.
-She is the owner of East Sac Yoga which offers classes at 3 convenient locations.
+Sandi Russi, WLR Program Director, is also a certified Ananda Yoga Instructor and E-RYT (experienced registered yoga teacher).
+She has been teaching yoga for over 17 years and is the owner of East Sac Yoga which offers classes at 2 convenient locations.
 All homeschooling parents and teens can enjoy her classes at a 10% discount.